Revision Date: 20th July 2021

-1.1 The terms used in this Data Processing Appendix shall have the meanings set forth herein.
+1.1 The terms used in this Data Processing Agreement shall have the meanings set forth herein.
 Capitalised terms not otherwise defined herein shall have the meaning given in the Agreement.

-1.2 In this Data Processing Appendix, the following terms shall have the meanings set out below and cognate terms shall be construed accordingly:
+1.2 In this Data Processing Agreement, the following terms shall have the meanings set out below and cognate terms shall be construed accordingly: